AathreyaG/reactai-starter/analysis.md

 ### Problem Statement Analysis

-- **Objective**: Develop an application for the GSA Acquisition Workforce to upload, curate, and publish the Global Supply catalog on platforms like FedMall or GSA Advantage.
+- **Objective**: Develop a web application for the GSA Acquisition Workforce to upload, curate, and publish the Global Supply catalog on platforms like FedMall or GSA Advantage.

 - **Key Features**:
-  - **CSV Upload**: Users should be able to upload CSV files containing product data.
+  - **CSV Upload**: Users should be able to upload CSV files containing product data, with a maximum file size of 100 MB.
   - **Search and Edit**: Users should be able to search and edit the product catalog.
   - **Download and Publish**: Users should be able to download or publish the catalog to GSA marketplaces.

 - **Data Structure**:
-  - CSV file with columns: NSN, rep_office, common_name, Description, Price, UI, AAC.
+  - CSV file with columns: NSN, rep_office, common_name, Description, Price, UI, AAC, and an additional date column.

 - **User Interface**:
   - Web interface for uploading CSV files.